wissalalayashi/portfolio/README.md

 **Semiconductor Bandgap Animation**
 ![Band-gap-coloured](Band-gap-coloured.gif)
-Blue characters represent electrons (e⁻), and red hollow characters represent holes (h⁺).
-A photon (hv) excites an electron from the valence band to the conduction band, leaving behind a hole.
-The vertical arrow (Eg) marks the bandgap energy.
-This illustrates charge carrier generation, the foundation of semiconductor operation.
+Animation showing an electron starting in the valence band and being excited across the bandgap into the conduction band when sufficient energy (hν) is absorbed.
+The transition illustrates how charge carriers are generated in semiconductors, forming the basis of electronic and optoelectronic device operation.